seacode/gmacs/README.md

 # Gmacs

-Gmacs is currently under development; the latest source files may or may not compile using recent versions of ADMB.
+Gmacs is currently under development.
 A simple working release version of Gmacs is available via `Tag V1.0` and has been tested using the BBRKC model available in the examples folder.
-This release will remain active until the next major release, planned for September 2014.
+The next major release of Gmacs is planned for September 2014.

 ## Table of contents
 - [TODO List](#todo-list)